Aishuu/eurecom-os-server/README.md

 ### For the server

+You can compile the server using the provided Makefile.
+If you run into an error stating that `bluetooth/bluetooth.h` was not found, you will need to install the `libbluetooth-dev` package (on Debian-like UNIX).

 Run the server with an appropriate team file.
 Each line of the team file should be formatted as:
 ```